chasehelton/devconnect/README.md

-# How to Run dev-compare
+# How to Run devconnect

 1. Clone the repo locally

-2. Add a `.env` file in `/dev-compare` with the following entry:
+2. Add a `.env` file in `/devconnect` with the following entry:

 ```
 REACT_APP_GH_TOKEN="YOUR_TOKEN_HERE"